Asymptotic Performance of Time-Varying Bayesian Optimization: On the Spectrum of the Temporal Kernel Matrix

 \subsection{Band-Limited Kernels}

-These kernels exploit only a compact subinterval of the frequency domain, as the supports of their spectral densities are continuous and bounded, i.e., $\supp(S_T) = [-\tau, \tau]$.
+These kernels exploit only a compact symmetric interval of the frequency domain, because the supports of their spectral densities are compact intervals, i.e., $\supp(S_T) = [-\tau, \tau]$ with $0 < \tau < +\infty$.
 We call them "band-limited" by opposition to "broadband" kernels and similarly to the well-known notion of band-limitedness in signal processing.
-The most popular band-limited kernel is certainly the sinc kernel~\cite{tobar2019band} which is used to fit a GP to a band-limited signal.
+The most popular band-limited kernel is certainly the sinc kernel~\citep{tobar2019band} which is used to fit a GP to a band-limited signal.

+Proposition~\ref{prop:continuous_support_time_spectrum} also holds for band-limited kernels, as discussed in Appendix~\ref{app:spectrum_approx_continuous_spectral_density}.
+Consequently, all the observations made for broadband kernels in Section~\ref{sec:temp_spectrum-broadband} can also be made for band-limited kernels.
+Furthermore, the band-limitedness of $k_T$ can be used to derive additional properties about the spectrum.
+We discuss them below.